hackingjpr/Group3-4App/README.md

 # Overview
 This script "app.R" encodes a shiny app that upon uploading idat files, will give a relative risk score for patient samples.
 This risk score can be measured using ATRT, ECRT, or MRT (ATRT & ECRT) metagenes.
-This app can either be run on **INSERT LINK HERE** or the repository can be cloned onto your own machine.
+The repository can be cloned onto your RStudio or the base code can be run independently, this is shown underneath.

 # Tutorial
 ## Step One - Uploading Data